heaven-born/SocialGroupApplication/README.md

 social_network_test
 ```

-Database struture is also available in socail_network.cql file.
+Copy of the database struture is also available in socail_network.cql file.

 For simplicity configuration properties are hardcode in **com.example.groups.Main** class